Speaking on textiles and conscious design with Dashiel Brahmann.

 Current Favorite Book: The Electric Kool-aid Acid Test - Tom Wolfe / Joan Didion - Slouching towards Bethlehem.

 Favorite Place For Inspiration: The Ocean

 Dashiel Brahmann is a new emerging brand hitting the mark for the quintessential laid back and simple aesthetic.
-Coupling good design with sustainable principles, the duo Dashiel and Jo, create timeless pieces that are incredibly well crafted and beautifully artistic.
-We met with Dashiel in their studio in Brooklyn and followed their story into a showroom in Soho where we met Jo, learned more about their journey with Dashiel Brahmann and what it's like to work with a partner, design with a purpose, and build a brand.
+Coupling good design with sustainable principles, the brand creates timeless pieces that are incredibly well crafted and beautifully artistic.
+We met with Dashiel in his studio in Brooklyn to learn more about his journey with Dashiel Brahmann and what it's like to design with a purpose, and build a brand.

 Dash: Nature or the natural world in all of its simplicity holds some of the most advanced examples of design.
 This simplistic and harmonious beauty found in nature is the driving force behind how we develop our garments.